INTL 1221 Reflections on Being Abroad (Fall: 2 )

 Prerequisites: Restrictions: Open to Students studying abroad during the current semester.

-Comments: Students wishing to take this course should email Ms. Patricia McLaughlin at firstname.lastname@example.org.
-We will register students later in the semester once we have verified your abroad status (you must be studying at a BC sponsored program).
-We will keep a spreadsheet of students who wish to take this course, once your abroad status has been verified, we will let you know if you have been granted a spot in the course.
+Comments: Students wishing to take this course should contact the Office of International Programs.
+OIP will register students later in the semester once abroad status has been verified (students must be studying at a BC sponsored program).
+OIP will keep a spreadsheet of students who wish to take this course.
+Once a student's abroad status has been verified, he or she will be notified if they have been granted a spot in the course.